jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 2. Click the Nameservers tab.
 3. Click the "Run Benchmark" button.
 4. When the test is finished running, click the "Tablular Data" tab in the DNS Benchmark app.
-5. For the four nameservers we're testing to, please enter **Uncached Name Avg** result on the results form.
+5. For each the 4 nameservers we're testing to, please enter **Uncached Name Avg** as shown in the below screenshot on the results form.

 ![Screenshot of Benchmark Tabular Data tab](https://github.com/elocmcs/IETF-L4S-Deployment/blob/main/Screenshot_231019-1.jpg)